-Short-term and long-term investments, deposits with bond trustee, and the interest rate swap are reported at their respective fair values.
+Short-term and long-term investments, deposits with bond trustee, investments held in a nonqualified deferred compensation plan, and the interest rate swap are reported at their respective fair values.
 Fair value represents the price that would be received upon the sale of an asset or paid upon the transfer of a liability in an orderly transaction between market participants as of the measurement date.
 Except for investments reported at net asset value or its equivalent (NAV) as a practical expedient to estimate fair value, the College uses a three-tiered hierarchy to categorize those assets and liabilities carried at fair value based on the valuation methodologies employed.
 The hierarchy is defined as follows:

-Level 1 - Valuation based on quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities;
+Level 1 - Valuation based on quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities: